 Students wishing to change their attendance schedule should notify School Dean.
-The student must pay a \$75.00 Change of Schedule fee (Applies only to Cosmetology Programs).
+The student must pay a \$75.00 Change of Schedule fee.
 Additional tuition charges may apply.

-Leave of Absence Policy (LOA)
+Leave of Absence (LOA)

-Students may need to take time off school for medical, temporary transportation issues, temporary childcare needs, or other unforeseen circumstances approved by the School Dean; this is called a Leave of Absence or LOA.
-Student must follow this policy.
+Students may need to take time off school for medical or other unforeseen circumstances; this is called a Leave of Absence or LOA.

-- Students must request a LOA in advance and in writing to the School Dean, including the reason for the student's request, supporting documentation (as applicable) and student signature.
+• Students must request a LOA in advance and in writing to the School Dean, including the reason for the student's request, supporting documentation (as applicable) and student signature.
 A LOA may be requested via email.
-If email submission, it should be from an address on file with IIC administration as an address attributable to the student. - A student must apply in advance for an LOA unless unforeseen circumstances prevent the student from doing so.
+If email submission, it should be from an address on file with IIC administration as an address attributable to the student.

+- A student must apply in advance for an LOA unless unforeseen circumstances prevent the student from doing so.
 For example, if the student was injured and needed more than 14 calendar days to recover before returning to the institution, the student would not have been able to request the LOA in advance. - IIC may grant an LOA to a student who did not provide the request prior to the LOA due to unforeseen circumstances if IIC documents the reason for its decision and collects the request from the student at a later date.
-The start date of the unforeseen circumstances LOA is the first date the student was unable to attend. - LOA's are limited to the following reasons: - Medical Issues - Financial Issues - Transportation Issues - Childcare Issues - Family Issues that require out of state travel - Legal Issues - Housing Issues - Military Requirements - For a LOA to be approved, there must be a reasonable expectation that the student will return from LOA. - There will be no additional charge assessed to the student as a result of a LOA.

-- LOA requests shall be no less than 14 calendar days, however a student can return earlier from a LOA.
-A LOA together with any additional leaves of absence shall not exceed a total of 180 calendar days in any 12-month period. - No more than two (2) LOAs per student (unless justified by the School Dean). - A student granted an LOA that meets the above criteria is not considered to have withdrawn, and no refund calculation is required at that time. - A student who takes an unapproved LOA or fails to return from LOA by the expiration of the approved LOA, will be terminated.
-The withdrawal date for the purpose of calculating a refund will be the student's last day of attendance. - If LOA is granted, when the student returns from LOA, IIC will extend the student's contract period by the same number of calendar days taken in the LOA.
+The beginning date of any LOA will be the day after the student's last verifiable date of attendance. - For a LOA to be approved, there must be a reasonable expectation that the student will return from LOA. - There will be no additional charge assessed to the student as a result of a LOA. - LOA requests shall be no less than 14 calendar days, however a student can return earlier from a LOA.
+A LOA together with any additional leaves of absence shall not exceed a total of 180 calendar days in any 12-month period. - No more than two (2) LOAs per student (unless justified by the School Dean). - A student granted an LOA that meets the above criteria is not considered to have withdrawn, and no refund calculation is required at that time. - A student who fails to return from LOA will be terminated.
+The withdrawal date for the purpose of calculating a refund will be the student's last day of attendance. - If LOA is granted, when the student returns from LOA, IIC will extend the student's contract period by the same number of days taken in the LOA.
 Changes to the contract period will be listed on the addendum to the enrollment agreement that will be signed and dated by both parties.